Ribbon Communications (RBBN)

 Share Repurchases

-- Ribbon Communications authorized a new share repurchase program of up to $50 million, effective from June 5, 2025, through December 31, 2027.
+- Ribbon Communications authorized a new share repurchase program of up to $50 million, commencing on June 5, 2025, and running through December 31, 2027.

-- This program is intended to be funded with cash on hand or cash generated from operations.
+- The share repurchase program is expected to be funded by available cash or cash generated from operations.

 Share Issuance